-Weighted Average Cost of Acquisition (WACA) based on primary / secondary transactions (secondary transactions where by promoter / promoter group entities or shareholder(s) selling shares through offer for sale in IPO or shareholder(s) having the right to nominate director(s) in the Board of the Issuer Company are a party to the transaction) during the 3 years preceding the date of the Draft Red Herring Prospectus or the Red Herring Prospectus or this Prospectus (irrespective of the size of transactions) is given below:
+Weighted Average Cost of Acquisition (WACA) based on primary / secondary transactions (secondary transactions where by promoter / promoter group entities or shareholder(s) selling shares through offer for sale in IPO or shareholder(s) having the right to nominate director(s) in the Board of the Issuer Company are a party to the transaction) during the 3 years preceding the date of the Draft Red Herring Prospectus or this Red Herring Prospectus (irrespective of the size of transactions) is given below:

-Past Transactions WACA IPO Floor Price - ₹ 256 IPO Cap Price - ₹ 270 WACA of Primary issuance ₹ 80.17 3.19 times 3.37times WACA of Secondary transactions ₹ 150.00 1.71 times 1.80 times
+Past Transactions WACA IPO Floor Price - ₹ [•] IPO Cap Price - ₹ [●] WACA of Primary issuance ₹ 80.17 [●] times [●] times WACA of Secondary transactions ₹ 150.00 [●] times [●] times

-^{} Adjusted for corporate action (split & bonus) done after the primary issuance by our Company.
+\ Adjusted for corporate action (split & bonus) done after the primary issuance by our Company.

-9) The Offer price is 135 times of the face value of the Equity Shares.
+9) The Offer price is [●] times of the face value of the Equity Shares.

-The Offer Price of ₹ 270 has been determined by our Company and the Promoter Selling Shareholder in consultation with the Book Running Lead Manager on the basis of the assessment of market demand from investors for the Equity Shares determined through the Book Building Process and is justified based on the above qualitative and quantitative parameters.
-The Face Value of the Equity Shares is ₹ 2 per share and the Offer Price is 135 times of the face value.
-Investor should read the above mentioned information along with the section titled "Risk Factors" on page no. 23 of this Prospectus and the financials of our Company including important profitability and return ratios, as set out in the section titled "Financial Information" on page no. 183 of this Prospectus.
-The trading price of the Equity Shares could decline due to the factors mentioned in section titled "Risk Factors" on page no. 23 of this Prospectus and an investor may lose all or part of his investment
+The Offer Price of ₹ [•] has been determined by our Company and the Promoter Selling Shareholder in consultation with the Book Running Lead Manager on the basis of the assessment of market demand from investors for the Equity Shares determined through the Book Building Process and is justified based on the above qualitative and quantitative parameters.
+The Face Value of the Equity Shares is ₹ 2 per share and the Offer Price is [•] times of the face value.
+Investor should read the above mentioned information along with the section titled "Risk Factors" on page no. 24 of this Red Herring Prospectus and the financials of our Company including important profitability and return ratios, as set out in the section titled "Financial Information" on page no. 184 of this Red Herring Prospectus.
+The trading price of the Equity Shares could decline due to the factors mentioned in section titled "Risk Factors" on page no. 24 of this Red Herring Prospectus and an investor may lose all or part of his investment